tiger2005/KeyboardOverlay/README.md

 ```
 {
-  "id": "0",        // The id of the key
+  "id": "0",        // The id of the key.
-  "name": "0",      // The name of the key (use as the text on keyboard)
+  "name": "0",      // The name of the key (use as the text on keyboard).
   "code": 11,       // Key code.
-Can be an array of key codes
+Can be an array of key codes.
+Each code can be a number or a string.
   "upperKey": ")",  // Upper key name of the key.
 Can be absent.
   "switch": "Shift" // Switch name of the key in shortcut.
 Can be absent.
 }